 It’s not just an OS for diehards anymore, though.
 The Linux kernel, created and launched by Linus Torvalds in 1991, has since become an increasingly important part of the infrastructure of the online world.
 For those IT professionals who really want a career advantage, there has never been a better time to master Linux.

-With approximately 96% of the top 1 million servers using the Linux OS, and 90% of cloud infrastructure being Linux-based, it’s easy to see why learning Linux is so important.
+With more than 96% of the top 1 million servers using the Linux OS, and 90% of cloud infrastructure being Linux-based, it’s easy to see why learning Linux is so important.
 It should be a priority for anyone interested in systems administrator or network administrator job roles.

 Taking a deep dive into Linux, though, can be intimidating for those who were weaned on Windows.
 Those familiar with managing Windows OS servers might wince at the notion of learning a whole new platform with its own distinct command line and unique lexicon of commands.
 Even basic tasks like configuring firewalls and user group management demand a new technical vocabulary.